salvatoreallegra/PollingApi/README.md

 # PollingApi

-Real-time polling API with a lightweight JavaScript client.
+Real-time polling API with a react client.
 The solution includes an ASP.NET Core Web API, SignalR hub for live updates, and a simple web client in `pollingclient/`.
 Folders include `Controllers`, `Hubs`, `Models`, and `Services`.

 ---